hardiksavani/hardiksavani.github.com/README.txt

-all copy right reserved. done
+all copy right reserved. jun 2015.